 |6||Parvati Hills||40 minutes|

-Drop back at your Home / Hotel in Mumbai by 9:00 PM
+Drop back at your Hotel in Mumbai by 8:00 PM

-PLEASE NOTE: Guests can visit all the Pune tourism places listed above or remove any of the places that they don’t want to visit.
-Inclusion of any other sightseeing place not listed above is normally not permitted.
-However guests can check with their cab provider if any exceptions possible, while booking this Mumbai to Pune sightseeing tour by private car.
+PLEASE NOTE: Guests can visit all the tourism places near Pune listed above or remove any of the places that they don’t want to visit.
+In order to include any other sightseeing place, guests can check with their cab provider while booking this Mumbai to Pune city tour by private car.

 Pune offers you spirituality, thrilling sports, authentic delicacies, haunted places, attractive dams, theme-based parks, and much more.
 From centuries-old Maratha heritage and culture to the latest developed IT hub, you will be awed by Pune.
 The spectacular sightseeing spots we will cover on your same day Pune trip from Mumbai are: